dwave-examples/template/README.rst

-Interested in contributing a code example?
-Please make a new issue to this repo discussing your code example.
-We will have someone follow up with you!
+**Interested in contributing a code example?** Please let us know about your code example by making a new issue to this repository.
+Thanks!

 .. ..